kuujo/vertigo/README.md

 It's important to note that while configuring the cluster scope on a network will cause the network to be *deployed* in that scope, the network's scope configuration *does not impact Vertigo's synchronization*.
-In other words, even if a network is deployed locally, if the current Vert.x cluster is a Xync cluster, Vertigo will still coordinate with other Vert.x instances using Xync.
+In other words, even if a network is deployed locally, if the current Vert.x instance is a cluster member, Vertigo will still use Xync or Hazelcast to coordinate networks.
 This allows locally deployed networks to be referenced and reconfigured even outside of the instance in which it was deployed.
 For instance, users can deploy one component of the `foo` network locally in one Vert.x instance and deploy a separate component of the `foo` network locally in another Vert.x